Cxlys/delegatePractice/README.txt

+Practice repository

+<h2>Delegate practice</h2>
-Delegate practice by making a sort of RPG style game in Console.
+Delegate practice by making a sort of RPG style game in Console, C#.